Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\pdfoutput=1 This paper introduces a natural contextual valuation model and characterizes the equilibrium bidding behavior of budget-constrained buyers in first-price auctions in this model.
+This paper introduces a natural contextual valuation model and characterizes the equilibrium bidding behavior of budget-constrained buyers in first-price auctions in this model.
 We extend this result to other standard auctions and establish revenue equivalence among them.
 Due to the extensive focus on second-price auctions, previous works endorse bid-pacing as the framework of choice for budget management in the presence of strategic buyers.
 Our results suggest that value-pacing, which coincides with bid-pacing in second-price auctions, is an appropriate framework to manage budgets across all standard auctions.

 An important open question we leave unanswered is that of optimizing the reserve prices to maximize seller revenue under equilibrium bidding.
 In general, optimizing under equilibrium constraints is usually challenging, so it is interesting to explore whether our model possesses additional structure that allows for tractability.
-Investigating dynamics in first-price auction with strategic budget-constrained buyers is another interesting open direction worth exploring.
+Another related question is that of characterizing the revenue-optimal mechanism for our model.
+Our contextual-value model can capture multi-item auctions with additive valuations as a special case (by interpreting each context as a different item), which is a notoriously hard setting for revenue maximization, even in the absence of budget constraints.
+Investigating dynamics in first-price auctions with strategic budget-constrained buyers is another interesting open direction worth exploring.
 We also leave open the question of efficient computation of the pacing-based equilibria discussed in this paper.
-Addressing this question will likely require choosing a suitable method of discretization and tie-breaking, without which equilibrium existence may not be guaranteed (see \citealt{conitzer2017multiplicative}).
+Addressing this question will likely require choosing a suitable method of discretization and tie-breaking, without which equilibrium existence may not be guaranteed (see, e.g., \citealt{conitzer2017multiplicative,Babaioff0HIL21}).
+Finally, another interesting research direction is to develop conditions that guarantee uniqueness of an equilibrium.
+In light of recent results by \citet{conitzer2017multiplicative}, we conjecture that, without further assumptions, the equilibrium would generally not be unique.

 \singlespace

 \pagenumbering{arabic} {ec \arabic{page}}

 \begin{centering}